What is a Boiler?

 Boiler Types According to tubing methods

-there are two main types of boilers Fire tube boilers and Water tube boilers.
+The boilers can be classified according to the flow of water and hot gases, There are two major types of boilers Fire tube boilers and water tube boilers.

-Boiler types According to type of fuel used
+Boiler types According to the type of fuel used or fuel-burning methods

 Boiler types According to steam Pressure

-According to ASME there every boiler have pressure above 15 PSI is called high pressure boiler. but generally Low pressure boilers having pressure below 300 psi (Bulk Boiling).
-Medium pressure Boilers having pressure range between 300 psi to 800 psi (mixed Nucleate or bulk Boiling).
-Boilers having Pressure above 800 psi (film Boiling) are called High pressure Boilers.
+According to ASME there every boiler have a pressure above 15 PSI is called a high-pressure boiler. but generally, Low-pressure boilers have pressure below 300 psi (Bulk Boiling).
+Medium pressure Boilers have a pressure range between 300 psi to 800 psi (mixed Nucleate or bulk Boiling).
+Boilers having Pressure above 800 psi (film Boiling) are called High-pressure Boilers.

-Process boilers, Utility boilers and Marine boilers are the examples of these types of boilers.
+Process boilers, Utility boilers, and Marine boilers are examples of these types of boilers.

-if the steam used for process the is called process boiler.
-Utility boilers are use to generate electricity in power plants they are usually water tube boilers.
+If the steam is used for process the is called a process boiler.
+Utility boilers are used to generate electricity in power plants they are usually water tube type boilers.